Mountain View School Foundation STEM lab Project

 |3D printer, robots, robotics programs and software, computer coding,software, SMART board, digital microscopes, video system, Makerspace,materials, etc.|

-We are pleased to report that $80,000 has been raised for the STEM Lab project.
+We are pleased to report that $100,000 has been raised for the STEM Lab project.
 This includes donations made directly to the school for the STEM lab including a $20,000 anonymous donation, $5,000 of lab robots/materials donated by the Mountain View School PTA, $15,000 in materials and labor from GUSD,and a $7,325 grant from QAD.
-The MVS Foundation has raised $32,675 from individual donations and grants towards the STEM Lab project to date.
+The MVS Foundation raised $52,675 from individual donations and grants towards the STEM Lab project to date.

 UCSB’s Community Volunteer Foundation approved MVSF’s request for a $3,000 grant to purchase “Magiscopes” and a “Blue Bot Hive” for the Lab.
 This equipment was purchased in early 2016

-We are optimistic about fully equipping the lab with educational tools to facilitate an exciting hands-on engineering and science curriculum that will best prepare our students for the challenges and opportunities of the 21st century.
+We are optimistic about funding teacher training in the integration of STEM into the curriculum and continuing to equip the lab with educational tools to facilitate an exciting hands-on engineering and science curriculum that will best prepare our students for the challenges and opportunities of the 21st century.